sassakitech/gsuite-users-automation/README.md

 terraform init
 terraform apply
 ```
 12. After all, get the invoke URL for POST requests and the API key on AWS API Gateway (Plan usage > API keys section).
-With these information, put them on webhook configuration of third-party application, using
+With these information, put them on webhook configuration of third-party application, using:
-- Web request URL
+- Web request URL for webhooks
 - Method POST
 - In Headers section, put *x-api-key* and the value key generated on AWS API Gateway
 - In body section, with JSON (key and value format) get the values of application with the keys declared on *lambda_function.py*: *first_name*, *last_name* and *email*